 - The host name, e.g. "www", "ftp", "mail", etc. - The servers, by hostname or IP address, which contain the content provided by the host.
-(They need not be content-identical, because regions will take care of the differing content and who to provide it to) - The "weight" to assign to each server, based on inherent performance power - Which characteristics should be taken into account for load balancing (weight and/or health), and/or whether a round robin scheme should be used.
-(Proximity between the client and each server is always factored in server selection choices.) - Which installed protocol(s) to exercise for regular health-checking
+(They need not be content-identical, because regions will take care of the differing content and who to provide it to) - The "weight" to assign to each server, based on inherent performance power - Which characteristics should be taken into account for load balancing (weight and/or health), whether the proximity between the client and each server should be considered for performance optimization, and/or whether a round robin scheme should be used - Which installed protocol(s) to exercise for regular health-checking